Kent-Uni-Oxford-Hackathon/NFT-Knowledge-Token/README.md

 # NFT-Knowledge-Token
-These smart contracts were used to deploy the Knowledge Token NFT's that are used by the [https://github.com/Kent-Uni-Oxford-Hackathon/front-end](front end).
+These smart contracts were used to deploy the Knowledge Token NFT's that are used by the [front end](https://github.com/Kent-Uni-Oxford-Hackathon/front-end).
 A majority of the project details can be found in that repository.
 Currently the NFT's have been deployed by the 16 seperate Solidity smart contracts found in the \src\Subject_NFTs.
 They are currently deployed to the Ethereum Sepolia Test net shown here:

 **Science:**